Fancy Colored Diamonds – Basics

 Diamonds are generally evaluated by a diamond color scale that was developed in the 1950s by GIA’s Richard T. Liddicoat.
 The Color Grading Scale starts with the letter D and ends at Z. D colored diamonds have the least amount of color and Z colored diamonds have the most color in the range of D-Z. Beyond Z color, diamonds are graded as Fancy Color with a separate set of parameters.

-Fancy Color begins beyond the grade Z in the color grading scale. (shown above) While colorless, near colorless, faint and light diamond colors are graded from the face-down position.
-Laboratory graders assess fancy color diamonds from the face-up or top view of the diamond.
+Fancy Color begins beyond the grade Z in the color grading scale. (shown above) While colorless, near colorless, faint, and light diamond colors are graded from the face-down position.
+Laboratory graders assess fancy colored diamonds from the face-up or top view of the diamond.

 Graders evaluate the hue, tone, and saturation of each diamond.

 Tone – A diamond’s lightness or darkness in relation to body color

 Saturation – The intensity or degree of color

 Secondary or modifying colors are also assessed, as they impact the overall hue of the fancy color.
 For example, a yellow diamond may have a green secondary, and will subsequently be graded as “Fancy Greenish Yellow.”
 A blue diamond may have a grey secondary color, and will be graded as “Fancy Greyish Blue” and so on.

 Fancy Color Terms on Grading Reports